 All the watches come with a 2-year warranty, a standard period for the majority of brand watches sold these days.

 The warranty covers a faulty and malfunctioning movement and will be repaired or replaced with no incurring costs.
 For quartz watches, the battery is covered for one year.

 The warranty will not cover the watch case, straps, bracelets, or crystals.
 Nor will it cover any wear and tear damages, or any water impacts to non-resistant wristwatches.

 A downside with the warranty is that although it is free of charge, you still have to pay for shipping your watch for repair works.
 A $20 check for domestic and $40 for international purchases is required.
 An overseas customer should expect 20-25 days in total for the repaired timepiece to arrive.

-Now that we’ve covered the essential information about the company, it’s right about time to compile it into a definite pros vs cons overview, based on customer reviews and author’s observations.
+Now that we’ve covered the essential information about the company, it’s right about time to compile it into definite pros vs cons overview, based on customer reviews and the author’s observations.